riceball1/thinkful/README.md

 # thinkful

-My projects for Thinkful (https://www.thinkful.com/) an online coding school in the Flexible Web Development Bootcamp.
+My projects for the Flexible Web Development Bootcamp at Thinkful (https://www.thinkful.com/) an online coding school.